 Benefits of using a mortgage broker include:

-- Advice on the whole of the mortgage market excluding deals offered by some banks direct to their own customers only
+- Advice on the whole of the mortgage market, excluding deals offered by some banks directly to their own customers only

 - Advice on lending criteria.
-Lending criteria varies from lender to lender, you may not qualify your own bank’s lending criteria.
+Lending criteria vary from lender to lender; you may not qualify your own bank’s lending criteria.

-- You may have need of several mortgages at the same time with different needs.
-For example in a let to buy scenario, you may need a let to buy and new residential mortgage, which your own bank might not be able to cater for both.
+- You may need several mortgages at the same time with different needs.
+For example, in a let-to-buy scenario, you may need a let-to-buy and a new residential mortgage, which your own bank might not be able to cater for.

 There could be numerous scenarios where a whole of the market mortgage broker can be invaluable for your mortgage needs.